jrobinson01/sm-element/README.md

 ## Conditions
 Transitions can also provide a condition function.
 If provided, this function will be run when the machine receives an event is handles.
 The transition will only continue if this function returns true.
 This is useful when you want to handle the same event different ways.
 For example, in the fictitious search component above, if the search results came back empty, you might want to move to an "empty_list" state instead of the "results" state.
 If multiple transitions are defined with the same event, they must all provide a condition (this may change in future versions).
 The first transition who's condition returns true will be taken.

+## Self-Transitions
+You can define transitions that don't exit the current state (and therefore, don't enter a new state) by simply omitting the `target` property.
+Self-transitions can have conditions and effects just like regular transitions.
+These are useful for keeping data mutations under the control of the machine.

 ## Rendering
 Your render function will be called any time the component's data changes.
 This is quite similar to how Polymer.Element and LitElement components work.
 Your render function will also be called any time there's a state transition, but will only be called once if both happen in the same frame.
 Each individual state can also optionally provide it's own `render` function.
 The component's `currentStateRender` function will point to the current state's render function for use in your main render function.
 This is essentially a short-hand alternative to use `isState(...)` and a conditional inside your main render function.
 In fact, the default render function in the super class will render your state's ui automatically if you don't provide a render function in your subclass.

 ### Render scheduling
 Rendering is queued for the next animation frame by default.
-If for whatever reason you want to change this you can override `requestRender_` and implement your own scheduling.
+If for whatever reason you want to change this you can override `requestRender` and implement your own scheduling.

 ## Getting started
 If you want to get started using SMElement in your own project, install the module `npm install --save sm-element` and import it `import SMElement from 'sm-element/sm-element'`